jss367/jss367.github.io/_posts/2018-07-10-kangaroos-and-wallabies-iii-advanced-modeling-with-fastai.md

 ---
 layout: post
 title: "Kangaroos and Wallabies III: Advanced Modeling with FastAI"
-date: 2018-07-16
+feature-img: "assets/img/rainbow.jpg"
+thumbnail: "assets/img/wallaby_cliff.jpg"
-tags: [Python, Computer vision, Keras, Neural Networks, Machine Learning, Convolutional Neural Network, Wildlife]
+tags: [Computer Vision, Convolutional Neural Networks, Deep Learning, FastAI, Neural Networks, Wildlife]
 ---

 In this notebook, we're going to take the [dataset we prepared] and continue to iterate on the modeling.
 Last time [we built a model using TensorFlow and Xception](https://jss367.github.io/kangaroos-and-wallabies-ii-building-a-model.html).
 This time, we're going to iterate on that using [FastAI](https://github.com/fastai/fastai).